sfc-gh-cleblanc/CoCoDestopHOL/README.md

 This server connects you to the world's largest open food product database — over 4 million products including Canadian grocery items from Loblaws, Sobeys, Metro, President's Choice, and more.
 You can look up products by barcode, search by brand/category, and retrieve nutrition data.

-1. Find your npx path — in the Agent chat:
+1. Find your npx path — in the session prompt:
    ```
    ! which npx
    ```